 A natural resources district does have the authority to define for the District's purposes what constitutes a replacement water well.
 (See Neb.
 Rev. Stat. §§ 46-714(3)(h) and 46-739(6)(d)).
 The District's definition can be the same as the statutory definition, or it can be different.
 A natural resources district can also grant variances to its rules for good cause shown.
 However, it is very important to note that the District's definition will not impact the Department's requirements under § 46-602(2).
-If the well does not meet the requirements of § 46-602, the well will not be registered as a replacement well by the Department.
+If the well does not meet the requirements of §46-602, the well will not be registered as a replacement well by the Department.

-Based on the above analysis, the Department has made the following determinations with regard to well registrations:
+Based on the above analysis, the Department has made the following determinations with regards to well registration:

-- 1. If the original water well was not decommssioned within one year of construction of the new well, the new well is the illegal well-not the original well.
-In many instances, the new water well can be legally registered with the Department as a new water well if the natural resources district will give the landowner a new water well permit.
-This action may require the natural resources district to grant a variance to the rules on stays for new water wells. - 2.
-If the new well is a replacement for surface water no longer being used, it is not a replacement well for the purposes of § 46-602 even though it may fit the definition of a replacement well for purposes of a natural resource district's regulations. - 3.
+- 1. If the original water wells were not decommissioned within one year of construction of the new well, the new wells are the illegal wells-not the original wells. - 2.
+If the new well is a replacement for surface water no longer being used, it is not a replacement well for the purposes of §46-602 even though it may fit the definition of a replacement well for purposes of a natural resource district's regulations. - 3.
 If the water well owner now wants to make the original water well a stock or domestic well or a back up irrigation well, the new well cannot be registered as a replacement well because no well has been abandoned.
-In many instances, the new well can be legally registered as a new well if the natural resources district will give the landowner a new well permit.
-This action may require the natural resources district to grant a variance to the rules on stays for new wells. - 4.
+In many instances, the new well can be legally registered if the natural resources district will give the landowner a new well permit. - 4.
 If a natural resources district has a moratorium on new wells, it can choose to grant a variance to the moratorium. - 5.
 If the natural resources district is within an area designated as fully or over appropriated, the NRD can choose to grant a variance for a new water well as long as the new use is offset.

-Therefore, although water wells that were originally registered as replacement wells cannot now be registered as replacement wells because the original well was not decommissioned within one year from construction of the new water well, as outlined above, there are several options available to a natural resources district.
-These will vary depending upon the natural resources district's rules, practices, and board decisions.
+Therefore, although water wells that were originally registered as replacement wells cannot now be registered as replacement wells, because the original well was not decommissioned within one year from construction of the new water well, there are several options, as outlined above, available to a natural resources district depending upon its rules, practices, and board decisions.

-The Department has listed procedures below, for the registration of wells that will generally apply to those natural resource districts that are similarly situated.
+The Department has listed procedures below, for the registration of wells, that will generally apply to those natural resource districts that are similarly situated.

-Non-Management Areas
+Non Management Areas

-For those water wells that were registered as a replacement water well but did not meet the statutory requirements for registration as a replacement water well, if the well is located within an area not included within a ground water management area, the Department shall notify the water well owner that he or she must file a Water Well Registration Modification form as required by §46-602(7) to show that their well is a new water well, not a replacement well.
+- 1. For those water wells that were registered as a replacement water well, but the well did not meet the statutory requirements for registration as a replacement water well, if the well is located within an area not included within a ground water management area, the Department shall notify the water well owner that he or she must file a Water Well Registration Modification form as required by §46-602(7) to show that their well is a new water well, not a replacement. - 2.
 Once such a form is received, the Department will assign a new registration number to the new well.

-- 1. If no modification form is received, the Department shall notify the water well owner that the water well is an illegal water well and order him or her to decommission the water well. - 2.
-Copies of all letters and orders shall be sent to the local natural resources district. - 3.
+- 3. If no modification form is received, the Department shall notify the water well owner that the water well is an illegal water well and order him or her to decommission the water well. - 4.
+Copies of all letters and orders shall be sent to the local natural resources district. - 5.
 The District, of course, has the ability to issue any orders concerning the illegal well that are consistent with the District's rules and regulations.